 Given its proximity to the United States, an economically vibrant and healthy Latin America is in the interest of the next US administration.
 Now, more than ever, it is important for the United States to lean in on Latin America as a strategic partner and continue growing its existing economic, social, and political ties for mutual benefit.

-Mayu’s initial years were with family businesses, such as La Auxiliadora Funeral Home, becoming CEO and President.
-She founded Internacional de Seguros in 1997 becoming the first woman President of an insurance company.
-In 1999 she became the first woman to be designated Minister of Foreign Affairs in her country El Salvador, serving her country for 5 years.
-On August 2004 she was elected first woman President of a private bank in El Salvador.
-When her Banco Salvadoreño and Banistmo, the biggest regional bank, forged a strategic alliance, she was elected CEO, keeping this position even when HSBC, one of the world’s largest financial conglomerates, acquired a controlling majority in 2006.
-In 2007 she pioneered a new function in the region becoming Corporate Sustainability Head for HSBC Latin America up to March 2015.
-Regarding present formal working relations, Mayu is currently engaged with Inversiones Vision, her Executive Coaching and Consulting firm in El Salvador.
-She serves as on the Board of several nonprofits such as the University of Miami External Advisory Board on Latin America, and as Non-Executive Director on business Boards, such as Davivienda Financial Conglomerate in El Salvador and Honduras.
+Brizuela’s initial years were with her family businesses, such as La Auxiliadora Funeral Home, becoming president and CEO.
+In 1997, she became the first woman president of an insurance company when she founded Internacional de Seguros.
+In 1999, she became the first woman to be designated minister of foreign affairs in El Salvador, serving her country for 5 years.
+In August 2004, she was elected first woman president of Banco Salvadoreño and was elected CEO when Banco Salvadoreño and Banistmo, the biggest regional bank, forged a strategic alliance.
+She kept this position even when HSBC Holdings, one of the world’s largest financial conglomerates, acquired a controlling majority in 2006.
+In 2007, Brizuela pioneered a new function in the region by becoming corporate sustainability head for HSBC Latin America until March 2015.
+Brizuela is currently engaged with Inversiones Vision, her executive coaching and consulting firm in El Salvador.
+She serves on the board of several nonprofits such as the University of Miami External Advisory Board on Latin America and as non-executive director on Davivienda Financial Conglomerate in El Salvador and Honduras.

-Mayu has a solid academic background in Art, Insurance (Swiss Insurance Institute Zurich) and Law (Universidad Dr. Jose Matias Delgado), with a Master in Business Administration from INCAE Business School and a Postgraduate in Sustainable Business from the University of Cambridge.
+Brizuela has an academic background in art, insurance (Swiss Insurance Institute Zurich) and law (Universidad Dr. Jose Matias Delgado), with a Master of Business Administration from INCAE Business School and a postgraduate degree in Sustainable Business from the University of Cambridge.
 She taught at two Universities in El Salvador, and lectured at INCAE Business School in Costa Rica.

-The Rotary Club Maquilishuat honored her with “Galardón al Orgullo Salvadoreño2005”; Día a Día Newspaper in Los Angeles California with “Woman of the year 2005” recognition.
-Mayu was elected Distinguished Professional 2006 by the Universidad Dr. José Matías Delgado, Distinguished Graduate 2009 by INCAE and the Most Admired Woman Entrepreneur in Central America 2010.
-She was the first woman in Mesoamerica to be admitted into YPO, Young Presidents Organization.
+The Rotary Club Maquilishuat honored her with “Galardón al Orgullo Salvadoreño 2005” and Día a Día Newspaper in Los Angeles California with “Woman of the Year 2005” .
+Brizuela was elected Distinguished Professional 2006 by the Universidad Dr. José Matías Delgado, Distinguished Graduate 2009 by INCAE and the Most Admired Woman Entrepreneur in Central America 2010.
+She was the first woman in Mesoamerica to be admitted into the Young Presidents Organization.
 She received, upon her 30 years of entrepreneurial activity, the Palma de Oro in 2007, maximum recognition granted by the private sector in the country, honor presented to her by the President of the Republic.